lateralblast/modest.archived/README.md

 - Simplify creation of VirtualBox VMs
 - Simplify creation of VMware Fusion VMs
 - Simpllfy creation of Solaris Zones
+- Simplify creation of Solaris VM Server for SPARC Control Domains
+- Simplify creation of Solaris VM Server for SPARC Guest Domains

 This script is a wrapper which sits on top of the exisitng tools.
 It changes defaults to be more suitable to customer environments,